Gallornis: Classification

 As it is so close to the common origin of all living birds, Gallornis cannot be assigned to any living family and probably not even to any extant order.
 It was allied with the Paleocene Scaniornis, a probable waterbird that is sometimes allied with flamingos (which may or may not be correct and altogether is not too unlikely) to form the supposed "proto-flamingo" family Scaniornithidae or "Torotigidae" sensu Brodkorb.
 However, the difference in age alone virtually rules out a close relationship between these two, and the early age of the Gallornis fossils makes it highly unlikely that this taxon was allied to the flamingos.
 A more probable hypothesis, echoing the initial description of 1931, is that Gallornis was an early member of the Galloanserae, the clade that eventually brought forth the Galliformes (landfowl) and Anseriformes (waterfowl) of our time.
 With the remains at hand, however, it cannot even be reliably determined whether Gallornis was a paleognath or a neognath.

 Though the material is almost beyond recognition, a few features of the femur are still recognizable.
 In general shape it resembles the Neornithes.
 Notably, the lateral trochanteric crest is elevated over a large antitrochanteric facet, and somewhat recurved over it.
 The elevated lateral trochanteric crest is an autapomorphic feature of and plesiomorphic among Neornithes, as far as is known.
 It is widespread in the most ancient lineages of these, such as tinamous, Galloanserae, shorebirds and seabirds, and changed fundamentally again especially in later landbird lineages.
+However, Hartman et al. (2019) noted in their supplementary material that Gallornis is too fragmentary for a confident referral within Maniraptoromorpha along with other fragmentary taxa (Valdoraptor, Unquillosaurus, Canadaga), which lead to their exclusion from phylogenetic analysis.
+A dissertation published in 2019 classified Gallornis within Ornithuromorpha.